 Larger bedrooms will naturally allow for larger lamps – look at floor-standing versions that you could position in corners or behind bedheads or bedside tables.
 Fitted storage headboards may be suitable for built-in spotlights, while open shelving above a headboard is the perfect perch for clip-on reading lights.

-All bedrooms need an all-over ambient pendant light alongside task lights that you can operate from the bed.
-Be sure to pick out styles that you love and that you will appreciate every time you wake up to them.
+Just be sure to pick out styles that you love and that you will appreciate every time you wake up to them.

 Cast a comforting glow in your bedroom.
 Give fairy lights a permanent home and they’ll add a magical glow to any space.
 Fairy lights are the perfect solution if you live in a rented property and don’t have the freedom to decorate.
 This set of fairy lights twinkles like stars against the midnight sky tones of the wall.